 Dr Steve SangwineVersion française

 I am a Senior Lecturer at the University of Essex, working in the School of Computer Science and Electronic Engineering.
 I have worked at Essex since 2001, full-time until October 2016, and now 50% part-time.
 At the time the School was created, I served as one of three Deputy Heads, firstly for Development in academic year 2007-8, including curriculum development and recruitment, and then Teaching in part of academic year 2008-9.
 I was on Research Leave in academic year 2009-10.
 From 2010 to 2012 and again in 2015-16 I was Director of Undergraduate Studies.
-In 2012-13 and 2013-14 I was on Research Leave in the Spring Term (January-April 2013 and 2014).
+In 2012-13, 2013-14 and 2015-16 I was on Research Leave in the Spring Term (January-April 2013, 2014 and 2016).
 My research interests are in the theory and practice of signal and image processing with vector samples - typically colour images and 3-dimensional signal samples.
 This is achieved by working in hypercomplex algebras, mainly the quaternions and biquaternions.
-Since 2010 I've also been interested in the wider field of Clifford algebras, of which the quaternions are special case.
+Since 2010 I've also been interested in the wider field of Clifford algebras, of which the quaternions are special a case.
 The story of how I ended up working in this field is recounted below.

 I was born in London in 1956 and have never lived more than about 100km away.
 Since my late school years I have been interested in electronics and I have spent my whole career working in electronics in one way or another, although my technical interests now are somewhat removed from circuits and electronic design, and in recent years I've become more oriented towards mathematics, publishing some papers in mathematical rather than engineering journals.